feihong/asyncio-tasks-talk/talk.md

 ^ The `WsClient` convenience class is provided by muffin-playground.
 It is made available for import because muffin-playground puts its resources directory on RapydScript's import path.
 Muffin-playground's resources directory contains a file called `wsclient.pyj`.

-^ When the `auto_dispatch` attribute is set to `True`, the `WsClient` looks at the type property of a received message to decide which method should handle the message.
+^ When the `auto_dispatch` attribute is set to `True`, the `WsClient` looks at the type property of a received message object to decide which method should handle the message.
 In this case, all messages of type 'progress' will be dispatched to the `on_progress()` method.

 ---
 # Demo